mcpanzors/eyes.storybook/README.md

     // `storybookAddress` defines an address to an external Storybook server.
 Define this value
     // only in case if you don't want that starting Storybook was part of our process.
     // The value should be like 'http://localhost:9001/'
-    storybookAddress: null, // by default we will start Storybook server in the process
+    storybookAddress: undefined, // by default we will start Storybook server in the process

     // `storybookPort` defines port on which we will start Storybook server.
 The value
     // is not related to `storybookAddress` and will be ignored if you specify both values